Tobexint/Tobexint/README.md

 - 👋 Hi, I’m @Tobexint
 - 👀 I’m interested in ...tech, web development
-- 🌱 I’m proficient with C#... currently learning SQL
+- 🌱 I’m proficient with C#...
 - 💞️ I’m looking to collaborate on ... software and full stack web development
 - 📫 How to reach me ...